paulveillard/cybersecurity-gcp/gcp-network-design.md

  ```

 ### 6.2.5 Projects and VPC Relationship
+Projects can contain multiple VPC networks unless an organizational policy prohibits it.
+- While you can create and add more networks to your project, networks, however, cannot be shared between projects.
+New projects start with a default network (an auto-mode VPC network) that has one subnetwork (subnet) in each region.
+The default network (an auto-mode VPC network) comes with pre-populated firewall rules that you can delete or modify.

 ### 6.2.6 VPC Specifications

 ### 6.2.5 Types of VPC Networks

 ### 6.2.6 VPC Specifications

 ### 4.2.5 Considerations for Auto-mode VPC Networks